NicholasRasi/FL-Simulator/docs/selection_strategies.md

 resources information.
 By taking advantage of this knowledge it's possible to estimate the round time for each device and select devices which are taking the shortest time.

-## Loss and Fairness Selector
+## UCB-CS Selector
-The [Loss and Fairness Selector](https://arxiv.org/abs/2012.08009) is a exploration-exploitation based technique.
+The [UCB-CS Selector](https://arxiv.org/abs/2012.08009) is a exploration-exploitation based technique.
 The algorithm performs exploitation by selecting clients with larger local loss as that leads to faster convergence, and performs exploration to ensure diversity and achieve a lower error floor.